speechmarkdown/speechmarkdown-vscode/README.md

 [TS/JS Path Quick Suggestion IntelliSense Does Not Work Unless QuickSuggestions.strings is enabled #23962](https://github.com/microsoft/vscode/issues/23962)

 **NOTE:** IntelliSense in strings is _not_ available in JSON or YAML.
 If you wish to use Intellisense in JSON files you can temporarily change the file extension to _js_.

-If you wish to enabled IntelliSense in strings, then apply the following settings to your project folder.
+If you wish to enabled IntelliSense in strings apply the following settings to your project folder.

 1. Create a .vscode folder
-2. Ad the following settings a new settings.json file:
+2. Add the following settings to a new settings.json file:

 ```json
  "editor.quickSuggestions": {